 Small library that can generate a world based on elevation and moisture, complete with terrain features and exports the SVG image and the JSON world data object.

-portscan is a simple port scanner for random IPs or specified IP ranges.
+Portscan is a simple port scanner for random IPs or specified IP ranges.
 Logs the open ports to a separate text file.

-Tizen Development Kit is a collection of scripts created to transform your Samsung RD-PQ development device into a personal home development server.
+Tizen Development Kit is a collection of scripts that transform your Samsung RD-PQ development device into a personal home development server.
 Since the device should be running Tizen 2.3.1, you have a powerful Linux kernel available so the scripts just remove the unneeded cruft from the packages while installing others that you will need.